Distributed Algorithms, Majority Consensus¶

 If $\Delta = \Omega\left(\sqrt{n \log n}\right)$, then the Pairwise Annihilation protocol reaches majority consensus with high probability.

-The corresponding discrete-time jump chain has the same state space $S=\mathbb{N}^2$ and the state-transition probabilities \begin{equation} \begin{split} P\big( (A,B) \,,\, (A+1,B) \big) & = \frac{\mu A}{\mu(A+B) + \delta AB}\\ P\big( (A,B) \,,\, (A,B+1) \big) & = \frac{\mu B}{\mu(A+B) + \delta AB}\\ P\big( (A,B) \,,\, (A-1,B-1) \big) & = \frac{\delta AB}{\mu(A+B) + \delta AB} \end{split} \end{equation} if $A>0$ or $B>0$.
+The corresponding discrete-time jump chain, the sequence of states the system traverses, has the same state space $S=\mathbb{N}^2$ and the state-transition probabilities \begin{equation} \begin{split} P\big( (A,B) \,,\, (A+1,B) \big) & = \frac{\mu A}{\mu(A+B) + \delta AB}\\ P\big( (A,B) \,,\, (A,B+1) \big) & = \frac{\mu B}{\mu(A+B) + \delta AB}\\ P\big( (A,B) \,,\, (A-1,B-1) \big) & = \frac{\delta AB}{\mu(A+B) + \delta AB} \end{split} \end{equation} if $A>0$ or $B>0$.
 The axes as well as state $(A,B)=(0,0)$ is absorbing, as in the continuous-time chain.

 Probability of Reaching Majority Consensus¶